ziirish/shelldone/README.md

 tty so the `SIGTSTP` signal is not handled anymore by the parent process.
 What we need to do now, is to *enqueue* every *job* regardless if it is sent to the foreground or to the background.
+There is also an issue with the way SIGCHLD is handled currently.
+We **must not** ignore it otherwise we cannot await our children later on.
+What we need to do instead is to block it and then unblock it at the beginning of a new line parsing.

 Compilation
 -----------